RosettaCommons/documentation/rosetta_basics/Solving-a-Biological-Problem.md

 See the [[Kortemme Lab benchmark server|https://guybrush.ucsf.edu/benchmarks/benchmarks/loop_modeling]] for a comparison.

-What if I am modeling a protein with a disordered region?
+#### What if I am modeling a protein with a disordered region?

+You probably should not be doing this using Rosetta, if at all.
+Disordered proteins are dynamic in the context of a cell.
+It is unlikely that any static, _in silico_, model of a disordered protein or protein region will be very accurate.
+However, if you have a specific question, such as "can my disordered tail of 20 residues plausibly interact with this other region of my protein?"
+Then you may begin to approach this question with [[FloppyTail|floppy-tail]].

 ## Solving Crystal Structures